 UCLOUDLINK GROUP INC. Announces Unaudited Third Quarter 2022 Financial Results

-HONG KONG, Nov.
-16, 2022 (GLOBE NEWSWIRE) -- UCLOUDLINK GROUP INC. ("UCLOUDLINK" or the "Company") UCL, the world's first and leading mobile data traffic sharing marketplace, today announced its unaudited financial results for the three months ended September 30, 2022.
+/EIN News/ -- HONG KONG, Nov.
+16, 2022 (GLOBE NEWSWIRE) -- UCLOUDLINK GROUP INC. (“UCLOUDLINK” or the “Company”) (NASDAQ: UCL), the world’s first and leading mobile data traffic sharing marketplace, today announced its unaudited financial results for the three months ended September 30, 2022.

 Third Quarter 2022 Financial Highlights